EdwardKHKim/android-carpool/README.md

 # Android Carpool

-The repository contains an Android native mobile application that allows users to
+The repository contains an Android native mobile application that allows users (riders) to list a route they would like to carpool in and users (drivers) to select a listed route that they are driving in.
+The cost function is calculated using a rate that is below the gas price of the ride following British Columbia carpool regulation.

 ## Demo